Basement Floor Epoxy in Somerville

 Ideal For

-Somerville homeowners with basements that feel damp, show efflorescence, or have never been properly sealed - especially Victorian-era and post-war homes near the Raritan River or Peter's Brook.
+Somerville homeowners with basements that feel damp, show efflorescence, or have never been properly sealed.
+Especially relevant for Victorian-era and post-war homes near the Raritan River or Peter's Brook, including properties in the West End and Borough Center that sit on stone or brick foundations with decades of moisture history.

 What to Expect

-We assess the slab and foundation, run moisture tests, and quote a system matched to your conditions.
-Install is typically one to two days.
-The result is a sealed, dry-feeling floor.
+We assess the slab and foundation walls, run calcium-chloride moisture tests, and quote a system matched to your conditions.
+Install is typically one to two days depending on slab condition and the level of moisture mitigation required.
+The result is a sealed, dry-feeling floor that accounts for Somerville's high water table and your specific foundation type.

 Can you coat a basement that floods seasonally?

 Only if we address the water source first.
 If flooding is from hydrostatic pressure, a mitigation primer and drainage improvements may be enough.
 If water enters through foundation walls, that pathway must be sealed or redirected before we coat.
-We will not apply over an active problem.
+We will not apply over an active problem because the coating will fail within months.

 What about Victorian basements with uneven floors?

-We grind to a consistent profile and use self-leveling primer or patching where the slab has settled or was poured unevenly.
-The finished floor will be smooth and level.
+We grind to a consistent profile and use self-leveling primer or patching compound where the slab has settled or was poured unevenly.
+Many of the older basements in the West End and Borough Center have slabs that slope or dip near the perimeter.
+The finished floor will be smooth, level, and uniform.

 How do you test for moisture?

-We use calcium-chloride tests to measure moisture vapor emission rate.
-Results tell us whether a standard primer is enough or whether a vapor-mitigation system is required.
-We share the numbers with you.
+We use calcium-chloride tests to measure moisture vapor emission rate over a 72-hour period.
+Results tell us whether a standard primer is sufficient or whether a vapor-mitigation system is required.
+We share the actual numbers with you and explain what they mean for your coating options and long-term performance.

 What finish works best in a damp basement?

 Solid color or grind-and-seal with a heavy vapor-mitigation primer underneath.
 Metallic is an option once moisture is controlled.
-Flake works well for utility basements where aesthetics are secondary to durability.
+Flake works well for utility basements where durability matters more than a decorative look.
+We walk through the options during the assessment so you choose based on your basement's conditions and how you plan to use the space.

 Moisture testing, foundation assessment, and a coating system built for the Raritan River water table.
 Victorian basements and post-war slabs alike.